“We always want to romanticize ugly things.”

 GM: Stephen thinks.

 “The Mafia is really sexist.
-Women can’t be official members of the organization.
+Women can’t be official members.
 They’re supposed to be wives and mothers.”

-“But there are ones who can still get pretty involved with mob life.
-Molls, or older ones giving advice behind the scenes.”
+“But there are ones who still get pretty involved with mob life.
+Molls and girlfriends, or older wives and moms giving advice from behind the scenes.”

 Celia: “Oh.”
 Celia hadn’t realized that, even in 2008, the Mafia would be sexist.
 That seems so… old-timey.
 Like they should have evolved beyond that.